joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 admit, I wish all of those proposals the best, however nothing will be as bulletproof as an entire stack written in the same error discipline.
 And remember, the entire isolation and concurrency model is essential for abandonment at scale.

-I am hopeful that continued sharing of knowledge will lead to even more widescale adoption some of these ideas.
+I am hopeful that continued sharing of knowledge will lead to even more wide-scale adoption some of these ideas.

 Next time I'll talk more about the language.
 Specifically, we'll see how Midori was able to tame the garbage collector using a magical elixir of architecture, language support, and libraries.
 I hope to see you again soon!